Parents FAQs: Getting Ready Academically

 Students will receive an email at the address associated with their College Board account when their scores are available.

-If my child opts into Student Search Service, will colleges get their PSAT/NMSQT scores?
+If my child takes the PSAT/NMSQT, will colleges get their scores?